Squirkey89/Sport-Quiz/README.md

 ## Exit <div id='id-exit'>

 The final option on the main menu is for the users to exit the game.
-The customer types the letter c the game ends wwith a message to 'run program' to restart the application.&nbsp;
+The customer types the letter 'd' the game ends wwith a message to 'run program' to restart the application.&nbsp;

 ![exit](https://user-images.githubusercontent.com/91072896/154075591-14f4658b-f342-4ce3-8e2b-095be313fc7c.png)

 ## Features Left to Implement <div id='id-implement'>

-* I would definetly add more questions in the future as there are only twelve questions there at the moment this would add a better experience for the user if ther are many more questions that they can play through.
+* I would add more questions to the application in the future.
+At present there are only twelve questions, consistently updating the questions would add a better experience for the user.
+The more questions available the more content for the user to take part in.

-* A feature that I would also implemet would be to apply a time stamp to the leaderboard and google spreadsheet as it this will give the user more information about their top scores if they play the gaem regularly and find themselves in the top five multiple times.
+* A feature that I would also implement would be to apply a time stamp to the leaderboard and google spreadsheet as it this will give the user more information about their own top scores if they play the game regularly and find themselves in the top five multiple times.
+The time stamp will distinguish when they achieved those scores.

 * Furthermore, I would like to add a feature in the future that allows players to play against each other.
 A user can choose from a number of questions, and then both players can go head to head over them.